anma-dev/chatbot-financial-assist/README.md

 A Financial Advisor landing page with a chatbot

 ## Description 🌱
-This project is a financial Advisor landing page with a chatbot that is trained to provide answers to limited financial questions frequently asked.
-This project shows the combination of front-end web development with the python flask framework.
+This project is a financial Advisor landing page with a chatbot trained to answer limited financial questions frequently asked.
+This project shows the combination of front-end web development with the Python Flask framework.

 ## Technology Stack 🪣
 - **Front-end** - HTML, CSS